 See the tables of most non-refundable personal tax credits for applicable amounts for each province and territory, and see Quebec amounts subject to indexation for the applicable amounts for Quebec.
 See Nova Scotia Age Amount for an additional tax credit for 2018 and later years.

 We'll do an example of the age amount tax credit calculation for someone earning in excess of the threshold amount, for the federal and Ontario tax credits.
-Keep in mind that the maximum tax credit is $1,055 federally, $243 for Ontario
+Keep in mind that the maximum tax credit for 2017 is $1,084 federally, $251 for Ontario

 If the individual claiming this credit cannot utilize the entire amount before reducing taxes to zero, the unclaimed amount can be transferred to the spouse.
 This is done by completing Schedule 2 of the tax return.
 This would happen automatically if using tax software.

 Note that an age amount clawback (as well as an OAS clawback) can be triggered by capital gains, even if the capital gains are offset by capital losses carried forward.
 This is because the age amount tax credit is based on line 23600 (line 236 prior to 2019) of the tax return, net income for tax purposes.
 Losses carried forward are deducted after this on the tax return.
 See our article on how to calculate Total Income For Tax Purposes, Net Income For Tax Purposes, and Taxable Income.

 If an individual dies before their birthday in the tax year in which they would have turned 65, no age amount tax credit can be claimed on their behalf.